Job Scripts

 where srun-options is a list of options to srun, progname is the program you want to run, and prog-args is a list of arguments to the program.
 Note that if the program is not in your path or not in your current working directory, you must specify the path as part of the name.

 By default, srun runs as many copies of progname as there are tasks assigned to the job.
-For example, if your job requested --ntasks=8, the following command would run 8 a.out processes (with one core per task by default):
+For example, if your job requested --ntasks-per-node=8, the following command would run 8 a.out processes (with one core per task by default):

 srun a.out